Bill Curtsinger: Freelance career

-Curtsinger is one of the first underwater photographers to capture extensive images of Marine life under the polar ice in Antarctica.
+Curtsinger is one of the first underwater photographers to capture extensive images of marine life under the polar ice in Antarctica.
 He had been a freelance photographer since leaving the U.S. Navy with his photographic imagery focusing on underwater, natural history, maritime archaeology, people, culture, environments and wildlife.
-He has photographed thirty-three articles, including six cover stories, for the National Geographic Magazine.
-Curtsingers photos have also appeared on the cover of Orion, Life and Natural History magazines with stories in a number of other magazines such as BBC Wildlife and the Smithsonian magazine.
+He has photographed thirty-three articles, including six cover stories, for National Geographic.
+Curtsinger's photos have also appeared on the cover of Orion, Life and Natural History magazines with stories in a number of other magazines such as BBC Wildlife and Smithsonian.